Hardik1104/MessageGateKeeper/README.md

 - **Hubs**: Contains `PhoneMessageTrackerHub`, to broad cast currently processing phonenumbers.
 - **Models**: Contains `RateLimitConfig` to define configuration properties.
 - **Tests**: Unit tests for `RateLimiterService`, located in the `RateLimiterServiceTests` project.

-## Deployment

-To deploy in production, configure the application to use a distributed cache (e.g., Redis) if multiple instances are required.
-Set environment variables for rate limits and any other configurations as needed.

-## Contributing

-Contributions are welcome!
-Please fork this repository, create a feature branch, and submit a pull request.

 ## License